 - Eat a light breakfast and lunch.

-- Follow instructions about not eating or drinking after midnight.
+- Follow instructions about when to stop eating or drinking.

 - You may be told to use enemas or laxatives to clear out your intestines.
 If so, follow those instructions exactly.

 - Take any medicines that your doctor told you to take with a small sip of water.

 - Be sure to arrive at the hospital on time.

 How long you stay in the hospital depends on the procedure.
 For open abdominal procedures it may be 5 to 8 days.
 You will go home sooner if you had laparoscopic surgery.
 The stay for perineal surgery may be 2 to 3 days.